raunymartinelli/Assignment1_COMP2130_Java/README.md

 The program uses a try-catch block to handle exceptions that may occur when calculating the total payment for the month.
 If an exception occurs, the program ignores it and continues with the next employee.

+Java: Import class into IDEA Intellij and run main function.